andrew1007/mrfa-demo/article/part1.md

 export default applyState(mappedState)(TableRows);
 ```

 Inspection of the flame graph shows the result.
-Completely isolating this data computation, from the rest of the UI, provides the luxury to always fail strict equality with virtually no consequence.
+Completely isolating this data computation allows guaranteed strict equality failure with virtually no consequence.
 A 0.7 ms rerender speed is miniscule.
-On top of that, the rerender overhead of this component stays constant, regardless of the number of `TableRow` elements that are rendered.
+On top of that, the rerender overhead of this component stays constant, regardless of the number of `TableRow` elements that are rendered (within reason).
 A UI render cycle occurs on *any* state update, but it does not meaningfully affect performance.

 ![performance of click all checkbox using unoptimized app](../images/table-rows-rerender-overhead.png)